Common questions

 VicHip was designed to make it easy for families to get involved and take up little time.

-• If you decide to take part, it is important to read and understand the VicHip Participant Information and Consent Form – Parent (English).
+- It is important to read and understand the VicHip Participant Information and Consent Form – Parent (English).
 We will review this information with you and ask you to sign the consent section.
 You will get a copy to keep.
 Your consent covers you and your child.

 Learn more about communication and privacy or read the complete VicHip Participant Information and Consent Form – Parent (English)